 Breaching the terms of a tenancy agreement

 If either party to the agreement doesn’t act in accordance with the terms of the agreement, or the Act, it may be considered a breach.
 The Act outlines processes to follow when a breach has occurred, including possible ending of the agreement.
-For more information, refer to the Dispute resolution service and Ending a tenancy agreement fact sheets.
+For more information, refer to the Ending a tenancy agreement fact sheet.

 Ending tenancy agreements

 Tenancy agreements can only be ended in accordance with the Act.
 Lessor/agents must follow the due process of the Act to end a tenancy or gain possession of the premises, or they could face penalties under the Act.
-For more information, refer to the Ending a tenancy agreement fact sheet.
+The RTA has a free dispute resolution service.
+For more information, refer to the Dispute resolution page on the RTA website.

 For more information contact the Residential Tenancies Authority on 1300 366 311.